fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 ### Exercises

-1. Create a new virtual environment using python-m virtualenv or python-m venv.
+1. Create a new virtual environment using python -m virtualenv or python -m venv.
 Even if you know you don’t need virtual environments for the project you’re working on, humor me and learn enough about them to create one for trying out things in this course.
 I resisted using them for a very long